jtmerritt/BeSocial/README.md

 ***Small Tasks***
 + Event Entry Fragment
-    - hook into event database
+    - [done] hook into event database
-    - flag for manually entered events
+    - flag for manually entered events?
-    - add in human readable date
+    - [done] add in human readable date
     - figure out what to do with the event notes
-    - Make values persist with screen rotation
+    - [done but for address] Make values persist with screen rotation
     - Add a mapping interface button to pull a new address/place
 - get the hamburger menu working on the detail activity
 - Use ActionMode.callback to manually select multiple contacts to remove from a group